ecological holidays scotland

 You may find this information helpful when researching the area prior to your visit

 Mull is a reasonably remote Oceanic Island.
 If a boat heads west , the next landmass it reaches will probably be America.
 In other words, there is a lot of water around here!!
 And where there is water there are Cetaceans.
 The most common whale seen in these waters, is The Minke Whale or Piked Whale.
 It is also sometimes called The Lesser Rorqual..
 It is a reasonably 'inshore' whale, in that it is less often seen in really deep water, unlike the Blue Whale.
 You have a very good chance of seeing a Minke Whale if you join one of the Whale Watch Excursions which sail out between April and October.
+The Island of Mull is situated off the West coast of Scotland.
+Mull is renowned for its dramatic landscape and is one of the foremost destinations for wildlife and nature holidays in the UK.

 The biggest mistake that visitors make when they come bird watching in Scotland is that they underestimate the sheer size of the landscape.
 The Island of Skye for instance has over 1000miles of coast line, this Isle has almost 300 miles of coast line, all of it rugged, rocky, often very wet under foot and sometimes very dry!
 Therefore our hot tip is to settle on one destination and use this as a base from which to explore a particular area.
 You will also get a “feel” for the landscape in that region and you might also get tips from local people on what might be around.
 Wildlife tour operators in Scotland are pretty approachable and so don’t be shy about asking for their advice if you come across one of their trips.